 How Can I Protect My Child from CO2?

 Your air purifier will not filter out carbon dioxide, and an air mask will not help, either.
-The only way to deal with in-home carbon dioxide is to dilute it with fresh, outdoor air.
-The best way to dilute your air is through manual or mechanical ventilation.
+The only way to deal with in-home carbon dioxide is to dilute it with fresh, outdoor air, and the best way to dilute your air is through manual or mechanical ventilation.

 Even if it is just opening a window, letting fresh air into your home will help prevent carbon dioxide from building up.
 Keeping the door open while your children sleep will help protect them at night.
-For a more permanent fix, make sure that your HVAC system is in good working condition and that the ventilation system in your home is pulling in enough fresh air from outside.
+For greater protection at school, make sure that your school's HVAC system is in good working condition and that the ventilation system is pulling in enough fresh air from outside.

 Remove sources of CO2

-Common sources of CO2 in your home are fireplaces, stoves, cigarettes, and candles.
-Anything with an open flame creates carbon dioxide.
-Removing these sources of dangerous CO2 will help limit how much CO2 your kids are exposed to.
+Some everyday sources of CO2 in your home are fireplaces, stoves, cigarettes, and candles, but you should be aware that anything with an open flame creates carbon dioxide.
+Removing these sources of carbon dioxide will help limit how much CO2 your kids are exposed to at home.

 Know your air with a CO2 monitor

 While ventilation and removing open flames will definitely help protect your child, carbon dioxide could be there without you knowing it.
-CO2 is a colorless, odorless gas.
-You won’t be able to detect it on your own.
+CO2 is a colorless, odorless gas, so you won’t be able to detect it on your own.
 The only way to know for sure how much CO2 is in the room is by getting a carbon dioxide monitor.

 The Laser Egg+ CO2 is an indoor air quality monitor designed to help you take action when the air in your home goes south.
-The Laser Egg can work with your smart home appliances to automatically run an air purify or air conditioner to improve air quality.
-The easy-to-read screen uses colors and the standard air quality index (AQI) number system to keep you informed.
+The Laser Egg can work with your smart home appliances to automatically run an air purify or air conditioner to improve air quality, and the easy-to-read screen uses colors and the standard air quality index (AQI) number system to keep you informed.
 The Laser Egg is portable and is easily moved from room to room.
-You can also take it with you in the car or on family trips.
+You can even take it with you in the car or on family trips!
 All you need is a WiFi connection.
-Learn about the Laser Egg products by clicking here.